iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 <p align="center"><img src='.\Images\Execute py files.png' width=800px></p>

-And just to get a glimpse of how powerful colab is (with GPU of course) just look at the speed at which it went through training the epochs.
+And just to get a glimpse of how powerful Colab is (with GPU of course) just look at the speed at which it went through training the epochs.
 14s to 9s for 60000 images.
 In terms of accuracy, MNIST is fairly easy relative to real world datasets.
 Its the `Hello World!` of CNN so its understandable that the accuracy can get as high as 99.24%.

 <p align="center"><img src='.\Images\mnist-CNN-Run.png' width=800px></p>

-`Up next would be cloning a github repo and running those in colab.
+`Up next would be cloning a GitHub repo and running those in Colab.
 We will see if that resolves the helper files issue.`

-I was working on figuring out how to clone a github repository to my Google Drive so that we can work from there.
+I was working on figuring out how to clone a GitHub repository to my Google Drive so that we can work from there.
 As it turns out, I was using the wrong command prefix(?).
 The general idea is that once the drive is mounted, I need to do changed the directory via `cd`.
 Once I am in the correct location that is when I will call on `git clone...`.
 So in short, I need a "scratch" notebook where I can do the sort of terminal commands like cloning and uploading files and fetching data.
 Once the repositories are uploaded to the drive, that is when I can transfer to those notebooks.
 Its some sort of nested virtual machines.
 Its a bit chaotic in the beginning but it makes sense.
 StackOverflow saves the day for this one.
-This post regarding [changing the environment](https://stackoverflow.com/questions/48298146/changing-directory-in-google-colab-breaking-out-of-the-python-interpreter) made it more understandable.
+This post regarding [changing the environment](https://stackoverflow.com/questions/48298146/changing-directory-in-google-Colab-breaking-out-of-the-python-interpreter) made it more understandable.
 Using the `!` command is actually applying the command to the current python interpreter subshell.
 Using the `%` command changes the current working directory for the notebook environment.

 ```python
 # This will change the working directory, take note of the \ to account for the space character.